7 Sep 2022, 14:42 — 8 min read

 Businesses are trying to adapt to the ‘new normal’, while the digital medium has sped up in any and every business type and industry.
-The basic idea of eCommerce only being for B2C (Business to consumer) has been fed in our mind, but today eCommerce is not only limited to B2C.
-B2B (Business to Business) companies have started implementing the eCommerce system.
-The common goals for every business is growth and cost-effectiveness.
+The basic idea of ecommerce only being for B2C (Business to Consumer) has been fed in our minds, but today ecommerce is not only limited to B2C.
+Business to Business (B2B) companies have started implementing the ecommerce system too.
+The common goals for every business are growth and cost-effectiveness.
 B2B eCommerce helps businesses streamline processes, along with having satisfied customers and staff.
 This is a win-win for any business.
 The primary difference between B2B and B2C is that B2B includes bulk orders, businesses don’t buy 1-2 products, instead they tend to buy a large number of the same product.

-B2B eCommerce is a place when numbers of buyers and sellers meet at a common virtual market place.
-Here, both the seller and buyer are businesses and not the end consumers.
-According to a study, B2B eCommerce growth shows no sign of slowing down.
-A report suggests by 2023 that the B2B eCommerce for the year 2023 can reach up to $1.8 trillion.
+B2B ecommerce is a place where a number of buyers and sellers meet at a common virtual marketplace.
+Here, both the seller and buyer are involved in business and are not the end consumers.
+According to a study, B2B ecommerce growth shows no sign of slowing down.
+A report suggests, by 2023, the B2B ecommerce for the year 2023 can reach up to $1.8 trillion.

 A typical B2B supply chain includes:

 Manufacturer --> Supplier --> Distributor/Traders --> Retailer --> Customer.

 The introduction of ecommerce for the B2B sector has helped businesses in reducing costs, improving data accuracy, streamlining business processes, accelerating business cycles, and enhancing customer service.
 Let’s understand who will benefit by creating an ecommerce platform in this chain.